Hardwood Floors In Bathrooms

 Do Extra Finish Coats Help?

 Generally, adding a few extra layers of finish do not help when it comes to moisture.
 Some may think extra finish coats will help seal the flooring, but with constant humidity changes within a cramped environment, it actually creates more stress.
 Finishes are not as elastic as one may think and constant changes in the relative humidity, allow for ever so slight seams to open and close.
-It may not be visible to the naked eye but they are there.Find Hardwood Floor Contractors Near You
+It may not be visible to the naked eye but they are there.Find Hardwood Pros Near You.
+Get Up To 4 Free Quotes Today!

 No problem with powder rooms, because they don’t have the potentially troublesome problem that tubs and showers have.